wp-plugins/woocommerce-beans/readme.txt

 On the top of that your customers can check their points balance anytime on computer, tablet or smartphone.
 They will be notified when they can use a reward or when you create a new reward.

-= How exaxtly does the plugin works? =
+= How exactly does the plugin work? =

 When a user click on the plugin, a pop up show up with the list of rewards they can use.
 When they select a reward, a discount is applied to the cart.
 No need to enter any voucher or coupon code.